Abibubble/milestone2-harry-potter-quiz/README.md

 ### User Stories
 #### Client Goals
 * The quiz needs to be easily accessible, with instructions and music settings available.
-* The quiz needs to be personalised to each user, allowing them to choose their house and adjusting the quiz questions and styling to match.
+* The quiz needs to be personalised to each user.
-* It needs to be easy to see how many questions there are, and how many correct and incorrect answers have been made throughout the quiz.
+* It needs to be easy to see how many questions there are, and how many correct answers have been made throughout the quiz.
 * It needs to be instantly engaging to enourage the user to play the game.
-* Questions needs to be randomisedand drawn from a large bank of available questions.
+* Questions needs to be randomised and drawn from a large bank of available questions.
 * Manouvering around the site needs to be straightforward.
 * The user must be able to give up on the quiz if they wish to, and return to the homepage.